 Roast Turkey With Garlic Cream.
-This one is roasted in an oven bag, which makes the bird cook faster and softens the garlic within more thoroughly.
+This one is roasted in an oven bag, which makes the turkey cook faster and softens the garlic within more thoroughly.
 (Cleanup is easier, too.)
 The creamy garlic spread is delightful served with the bird and saved for turkey sandwiches later.

 Simply Seasoned Turkey.
 No brine.
 No fuss.
 Just rub and roast this bird and you’ll end up with a nicely browned turkey and pan juices that are flavorful enough to serve on their own.

 Herb-Slathered Turkey.
-A coating of your favorite chopped fresh herbs and your mayo of choice (yes, mayo!) produced one of the most moist, flavorful birds we’ve ever had here at @WaPoFood HQ.
+A coating of your favorite chopped fresh herbs and your mayo of choice (yes, mayo!) produced one of the moistest, most flavorful birds we’ve ever had here at @WaPoFood HQ.
 Give it a shot and get slathering.
 You won’t be disappointed.

 Turkey Leg Confit.
 What do you do when more than two people want a whole turkey leg to themselves?
-Make this confit — it satisfies the dark meat lovers and makes you feel like you’re at a Renaissance fair.
+Make this confit — it satisfies the dark-meat lovers and makes you feel like you’re at a Renaissance fair.
 Win-win.

 Extremely Slow-Roasted Turkey Breast.
 This is perhaps our most foolproof recipe; you’ll cook the breast ultra low (175 degrees) and slow (for 8 to 9 hours).
 Plan ahead just a little, though, as you need to refrigerate the seasoned meat for 12 to 24 hours before roasting.
-If you’d rather use your slow cooker for a turkey breast, try Turkey Breast and Gravy, from America’s Test Kitchen 2011 book “Slow Cooker Revolution.”
+If you’d rather use your slow cooker for a turkey breast, try Turkey Breast and Gravy, from America’s Test Kitchen’s 2011 book “Slow Cooker Revolution.”
 Both recipes use bone-in turkey breasts.